MarshalOfficial/lightweight-dynamic-concept/readme.md

 # Mini Dynamic Concept!

 In this concept we will use a **Dynamic** mechanism to create and rendering fully functional web or mobile apps.
-It will be hard at first to create database, API and front-end infrastructure, and then be easy to maintain and develop your product. you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+It will be hard at first to create database, API and front-end infrastructure, and then be easy to maintain and develop your product with less coding.

-# Files
+# Main Objects

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**